orbforge/orb-docs/docs/install-orb/uninstall-orb.md

 1. Find the Orb app icon on your Home Screen or App Library.
 2. Press and hold the app icon until a menu appears.
-3. Tap "Remove App."
+3. Tap "Remove App".
 4. Tap "Delete App" in the confirmation dialog.
 5. Tap "Delete" to confirm.

 ### Android

 1. Open the Settings app on your Android device.
-2. Tap "Apps" or "Applications."
+2. Tap "Apps" or "Applications".
 3. Find and tap on Orb in the list of apps.
-4. Tap "Uninstall."
+4. Tap "Uninstall".
 5. Tap "OK" to confirm.

 Alternatively: